paradisec-archive/PARADISEC_workflows/10_quality_control.md

 ### MediaInfo

 [MediaInfo](https://mediaarea.net/en/MediaInfo){:target="_blank"} is one of MediaArea's free tools, which allows you to look at a report of the structural metadata of media files.
-To see a list of all metadata fields and their descriptions, click [here](https://mediaarea.net/en/MediaInfo/Support/Fields){:target="_blank"}.Below is a comparison of how MediaInfo presents the metadata information on a PC and on a Mac, both using **Tree** view.
+To see a list of all metadata fields and their descriptions, click [here](https://mediaarea.net/en/MediaInfo/Support/Fields){:target="_blank"}.
+Below is a comparison of how MediaInfo presents the metadata information on a PC and on a Mac, both using **Tree** view.

 <p align="center">
   <img width="600" src="images/MediaInfoComparison.jpg">